projrequiem/projrequiem.github.io/hw_demo/index.md

 The following scenarios are considered:
 - Normal - A mission without any attacks
 - <span style="font-variant:small-caps;">Requiem</span>: No Correction - an attack that prevents the control from correcting north position value by injecting values to the mocap (i.e., Vicon) north position value while making the north position value seem nominal.
-- Naive: Position Boiling Frog - slowly increase the value injected into mocap north position value at the rate of 1m/min (e.g., after 30 seconds of this attack, the magnitude of the injection is 0.5m )
+- Baseline: Position Boiling Frog - slowly increase the value injected into mocap north position value at the rate of 1m/min (e.g., after 30 seconds of this attack, the magnitude of the injection is 0.5m )

 # Specifications